qmk/qmk_firmware/keyboards/lily58/keymaps/druotoni/readme.md

 # HELL0 NAVI.
 Interface

 HELL0 NAVI.
 Interface is a GUI based en [Serial Experiments Lain](https://en.wikipedia.org/wiki/Serial_Experiments_Lain).
-Turn your Lily58 keyboard into a Navi computer with it own Copland OS.
+Turn your Lily58 keyboard into a Navi computer with its own Copland OS.

 Ready to dive into the Wired ?